 Historically, these niche-filling attempts have often taken extreme paths.
-For example, consider how Sparta divided families to enhance its military prowess, or how Mao separated families in the peasant communes in an effort to integrate the peasants into the Marxist ‘family’.
-Less extreme, but more pervasive in modern times, is the fragmentation of the family which is required to support the highly industrial nature of modern civilization; namely, a father works here, a mother works there, a sister goes to this school, a brother goes to that school.
+For example, consider how Sparta divided families to enhance its military prowess, or how Mao separated families in the peasant communes in an effort to integrate the peasants into the Marxist family, as it were.
+Less extreme, but more pervasive in modern times, is the fragmentation of the family which is required to support the highly industrial nature of modern civilization… namely, a father works here, a mother works there, a sister goes to this school, a brother goes to that school.
 This social fragmentation also manifests itself in music, food, clothes, friends, politics, and most everything really!
 The price we pay is that none of the niche-substitutes that civilization employs ever match the intimate sense of connection that the pre-agriculture ancestral family and tribe provided.

 A Civilization Reflects its Population

 Civilization reflects the median aspects of its population’s inclinations.
 A population’s median age plays a major role in these aspects, i.e., our inclinations mature as we age, and thus so should a civilization’s.
 In other words, a population whose median age is 18 would result in a civilization far more ‘active’ and ‘teen-aged’ than one whose median age is 80… or 180!
 As the median age of the population rises, the median wisdom in that population rises as well.
 This bodes well for our descendants.